MaximilianLS98/MaximilianLS98/README.md

 ### Hi there 👋 My name is Maximilian
 #### I'm a Full Stack JavaScript developer at WAYS.

-### Currently hooked on Next.js, tailwind and SanityCMS
+### Currently hooked on Next.js, TailwindCSS and deciding between Strapi and Sanity